Recipe by Tammy Gulgren

 So easy!
 Absolutely delicious use for leftover cukes!!

 I am sorry to say that these turned out badly and I don't know why.
 They were very soft and had an unpleasant taste.
 I have reviewed the amounts and directions carefully, and made sure the liquid was cooled as instructed.
 I can't see where I made an error.
 I make refrigerator pickles most years and have for a long time, so I do have some experience.
-I would really like to try a refrigerator dill pickle recipe again and wonder if anyone can suggest one.
-Thank you for your consideration.
+I would really like to try a refrigerator dill pickle recipe again.

 So great that it doesn't have as much sugar as other recipes!